 Allow this easy tool to work for you.
 Not interested in having to maintain another marketing platform?
 Let us do it for you!
 We specialize in helping small businesses reach their local markets.
 Let us help set up and optimize your Google My Business profile so that you’ll stand out to your customers.

-If you need help with your google my business page or have questions on how to improve your SEO, contact Another Brad Idea today at 509-851-8447.
+If you need help with your google my business page or have questions on how to improve your SEO, please contact us at (509) 792-3283 or fill out a contact request form

 Everyone’s seen a testimonial on a website.
 Often, they appear in text form as a quote from a customer who uses a product or service, and recommends it to others.
 Written testimonials carry weight, to be sure, but a video testimonial can have a significant impact on viewers.
 But what makes a video testimonial so powerful?